clichés et sexualité

 Last updated on

-Today we tackle the great absurdities that have been repeated since time immemorial about the supposed sexual preferences of people with penises.
+Today we're tackling the great nonsense that has been drummed into us since time immemorial about the supposed sexual preferences of people with a penis.

-The idea that so-called men and people with penises are constantly seeking sex is not only a bit reductive, but also completely wrong.
-Libido varies greatly from person to person and depends on many factors: stress, fatigue, mental health, age, relationship context, etc.
+The idea that men and people with a penis are constantly in pursuit of sex is one of the biggest clichés — it is not only reductive, but above all completely wrong.
+Libido varies greatly from person to person and depends on many factors: stress, fatigue, mental health, age, relational context, etc.

-• According to a study by the Kinsey Institute, about 15% of men and people assigned male at birth (PAH) report low or moderate libido.
+• According to a study by the Kinsey Institute, about 15% of men and people assigned male at birth (AMAB) report a low or moderate libido.

-• The Hite Report highlights that nearly 20% of people with penises do not feel daily sexual desire**, contrary to clichés.
+• The Hite Report highlights that nearly 20% of people with a penis do not feel sexual desire on a daily basis**, contrary to deeply ingrained clichés.

-• Patriarchal cultural heritage: Virility is often associated with hypersexualization, leaving little room for diversity of experiences.
+• Patriarchal cultural heritage: virility is often associated with hypersexualisation, leaving little room for the diversity of experiences.

-• Media representations: Films, series, and advertisements reinforce the image of a so-called compulsive male sexuality.
+• Media representations: films, series and adverts reinforce the cliché through the image of a so-called compulsive masculine sexuality.

-Conclusion: Desire is fluctuating and personal.
-No generalization can apply to everyone.
+Summary: desire is fluctuating and personal.
+No generalisation or cliché can apply to everyone.

-People with penises are often expected to always be ready, enduring, and dominant during intercourse.
+People with a penis are often expected to always be ready, enduring and dominant during sex.

-Yet, erectile dysfunctions (which affect 1 in 2 people with penises over 50, according to the French Urology Association) are normal and multifactorial (stress, fatigue, cardiovascular health, etc.).
+Yet, erectile dysfunction (which affects 1 in 2 people with a penis after the age of 50, according to the French Association of Urology) is normal and multifactorial (stress, fatigue, cardiovascular health…).

 The consequences:

-• Performance anxiety: Fear of disappointing or not meeting expectations.
+• Performance anxiety: fear of disappointing gold not meeting expectations.

-• Avoidance of intimacy: Some give up on relationships for fear of being judged.
+• Avoidance of intimacy: some forgo relationships for fear of being judged.

-• Encourage communication: Talk openly about expectations and limits.
+• Encourage communication: talk openly about expectations and boundaries.

-• Desexualize pleasure: Sex is not limited to penetration (no no no)
+• De-sexualising pleasure: sex is not just about penetration (no no no).

-A survey by IFOP (2022) reveals that 62% of men and people with penises are concerned about the size of their penis.
-Yet, pleasure does not depend on this sole variable.
+An IFOP survey (2022) reveals that 62% of men and people with a penis are concerned about the size of their penis.
+Yet, pleasure does not depend on this single variable.

 What science says: